feedzai/deccaf/README.md

 ## DeCCaF Code

-To replicate the generation of FiFAR, as well as our experiments, please execute the following steps:
+To replicate the generation of the synthetic data, as well as our experiments, please execute the following steps:

 **Attention**: Run each python script **inside** the folder where it is located, to ensure the relative paths within each script work correctly